Withdrawal of Lyndon B. Johnson from the 1968 United States presidential election

-On March 31, 1968, then-incumbent U.S. president Lyndon B. Johnson made a surprise announcement during a televised address to the nation that began around 9 p.m., declaring that he would not seek re-election for another term and was withdrawing from the 1968 United States presidential election.
-Johnson stated, "I shall not seek, and I will not accept, the nomination of my party for another term as your president."
+On March 31, 1968, incumbent U.S. president Lyndon B. Johnson made a surprise announcement during a televised address to the nation that began around 9 p.m., declaring that he would not seek re-election for another term and was withdrawing from the 1968 United States presidential election.
+Johnson stated: "I shall not seek, and I will not accept, the nomination of my party for another term as your president."

 At first, Johnson's only significant challenger in the 1968 Democratic Party presidential primaries was Eugene McCarthy, an anti-war U.S. senator from Minnesota.
-Johnson's announcement to drop out of the race came after McCarthy nearly won the New Hampshire primary and Senator Robert F. Kennedy, another critic of the war and the brother of the late president John F. Kennedy, entered the race.
+Johnson's announcement that he himself would drop out of the race came after McCarthy nearly won the New Hampshire primary and Senator Robert F. Kennedy, another critic of the war and the brother of the late president John F. Kennedy, entered the race.
 Johnson's decision and the assassination of Kennedy opened the door for Vice President Hubert Humphrey to become the Democratic Party's nominee.
 The 1968 Democratic National Convention, held in Chicago, was marked by significant protests and clashes between demonstrators and police, reflecting the deep divisions within the nation.

 The 1968 election saw Republican Party candidate Richard Nixon emerge victorious, defeating Humphrey and third-party candidate George Wallace.
-Nixon's campaign capitalized on themes of law and order and a promise to end the Vietnam War conflict and United States involvement, which resonated with many voters.
+Nixon's campaign capitalized on themes of law and order and a promise to end the Vietnam War conflict and United States involvement, which resonated with many voters who were fed up with Johnson’s mishandling of the war.

-Johnson’s withdrawal was very similar to Joe Biden’s withdrawal from the 2024 presidential election 56 years later.
-In both cases, their vice presidents--Hubert Humphrey and Kamala Harris--lost to a former losing presidential candidate--Richard Nixon and Donald Trump--, who successfully won the presidential election.
-Humphrey lost the popular vote by 0.7% in 1968, and Harris lost the popular vote by 1.5% in 2024.
-Coincidentally, both the 1968 and 2024 presidential elections were held on November 5.

 Background

-Lyndon B. Johnson, the 36th president of the United States, assumed office following the assassination of President John F. Kennedy in November 1963.
-Johnson was subsequently elected in a landslide victory in the 1964 United States presidential election.
+Lyndon B. Johnson, the 36th president of the United States, assumed office following the assassination of President John F. Kennedy on November 22nd 1963.
+Less than a year after the tragedy that shocked the world, Johnson was subsequently elected in his own right in one of the biggest landslide victories in American history, in the 1964 United States presidential election, defeating Republican Party nominee Barry Goldwater.
 His presidency was marked by significant legislative achievements, including the Civil Rights Act of 1964, the Voting Rights Act of 1965, ratification of the Twenty-fourth and Twenty-fifth Amendment, and the establishment of Medicare and Medicaid.

-Presidents who did not seek reelection
+Presidents who did not seek re-election

-Historically, most sitting U.S. presidents who completed one full term chose to run for a second.
-Seven presidents were eligible for reelection after completing at least one full term in office, but chose not to run.
+Historically, most sitting U.S. Presidents who completed one full term chose to run for a second.
+Seven presidents were eligible for re-election after completing at least one full term in office, but chose not to run.